Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \item CLARA is a framework engineered by~\citet{park2024clara} that predicts when an instruction provided to a robotic system controlled by an LLM may be ambiguous or infeasible.
 Intuitively, if a language model is uncertain about an instruction, it might output diverse (or conflicting) actions to other instructions that hold similar information.
 Thus, CLARA samples several sets of concepts from the original prompt, randomly orders them to assemble multiple inputs to the model, and passes them as input to the language model under test.
 The method computes the average similarity of pairs of output actions in an embedding space, over all outputs.
 Next, to check for infeasibility of the original goal, the foundation model is provided the possible action space of the robot, environmental observation, and goal, and is prompted to output whether the desired task is practical.
 In the event the model is uncertain from the multi-prompting step, but the goal is feasible, CLARA asks for clarification from the user with reasoning for why it is uncertain.
+In addition to evaluating CLARA on SaGC, a custom dataset described in Appendix~\ref{sec:app_eval_code_gen}, the authors also put their model to the test on a tabletop manipulator robot in simulation and the real world.
 While the method achieves a reasonable success rate on robotic pick-and-place tasks with real user instructions (where other discussed methods are primarily evaluated in QA settings), there are still failure cases where the model hallucinates during uncertainty reasoning and feasibility prediction.